Greg-T8/Notebook/topics/concepts/unit_testing.md

 ## What is a Unit Test?

+A unit test is an automated test that

+- Verifies a small piece of code (also known as a unit),
+- Does it quickly, and
+- Does it in an isolated manner

-There are two distinct views on how to approach unit testing:
+Most people agree on the first and second points.
+The third point, isolation, is so controversial that there are two distinct views on unit testing:

 1. Detroit Approach (Classicist):
-  - How everyone originally approached unit testing and test-driven development

     - Focuses more on the state of the system after the unit's execution
-  - Less mocking
     - Reflective of actual usage
+    - How everyone originally approached unit testing and test-driven development

 2. London Approach (Mockist):
-  - Rooted in the programming community in London

     - Heavily relies on mock objects to isolate the unit from its dependencies
     - Encourages design where units are highly decoupled, leading to a more modular and flexible design
     - More granular tests that focus on the behavior of a single unit in isolation
     - Popular in Test-Driven Development (TDD)

-### The definition of a unit Test

-A unit test is an automated test that

-- Verifies a small piece of code (also known as a unit),
-- Does it quickly, and
-- Does it in an isolated manner

-Most people agree on the first and second points.
-People have differences on the third point.
-The isolation issue is the root of the differences between the classical and London schools of unit testing.

-The most canonical book on the classical approach is [Test Driven Development: By Example](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627/ref=sr_1_1?crid=23PA6751RMJS7&keywords=growing+object-oriented+software%2C+guided+by+tests&qid=1704477374&sprefix=Growing+object-o%2Caps%2C97&sr=8-1) by Kent Beck.

-The London style is sometimes referred to as _mockist_.
-The most prominent book for the London style is [Growing Object-Oriented Software, Guided by Tests](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627/ref=sr_1_1?crid=23PA6751RMJS7&keywords=growing+object-oriented+software%2C+guided+by+tests&qid=1704477374&sprefix=Growing+object-o%2Caps%2C97&sr=8-1), by Steve Freeman and Nat Pryce.

-#### The London take
+<details><summary>The London Approach vs the Classicist Approach</summary>

 The London school isolates the system under test from its collaborators (i.e. dependencies).
 It involves replacing all dependencies with a _test double_, which is an object that looks and behaves like its release-intended counterpart but is actually a simplified version that reduces the complexity and facilitates testing.
-The term _test double_ was introduced in the book [xUnit Test Patterns: Refactoring Test Code](https://www.amazon.com/xUnit-Test-Patterns-Refactoring-Addison-Wesley-ebook/dp/B004X1D36K/ref=sr_1_1?crid=2PVQI7B8WYTKH&keywords=xunit+test+patterns&qid=1704477623&sprefix=xunit+test+patterns%2Caps%2C95&sr=8-1). _Test double_ comes from the notion of using a stunt double in movies.
+The term _test double_ comes from the idea of using a stunt double in movies.

 The following image shows how a test double replaces the dependencies of the system under test.